blessedsoft/containerized-sports-api/README.md

 curl https://<api-gateway-id>.execute-api.us-east-1.amazonaws.com/prod/sports
 ```

-### **What We Learned**
+### **Key Takeaway**
-Setting up a scalable, containerized application with ECS
+Deploying a containerized application on AWS ECS (Fargate)
-Creating public APIs using API Gateway.
+Exposing APIs securely using API Gateway
+Managing scalability and high availability with ALB and ECS tasks

 ### **Future Enhancements**
-Add caching for frequent API requests using Amazon ElastiCache
+Implement caching for frequently requested API data using Amazon ElastiCache
-Add DynamoDB to store user-specific queries and preferences
+Integrate DynamoDB to store user preferences and query history
-Secure the API Gateway using an API key or IAM-based authentication
+Enhance security by using IAM-based authentication or API keys for API Gateway
-Implement CI/CD for automating container deployments
+Implement CI/CD for automated container deployments